 The Pittsburgh Pirates seized headlines during the winter of 1920-21, outmaneuvering several rivals to acquire star shortstop Rabbit Maranville from the Boston Braves.
-Maranville matched the anticipation with crowd-pleasing defense and clutch hitting in his Forbes Field debut, as the Pirates rallied for an 8-7 win over the Cincinnati Reds.
+Maranville matched the anticipation with crowd-pleasing defense and clutch hitting in his Forbes Field debut, as the Pirates rallied for an 8-7 win over the Cincinnati Reds in their 1921 home opener on April 21.

 Walter James Vincent Maranville became Boston’s shortstop as a rookie in 1913 and remained for eight seasons, leaving the lineup only for naval service during the Great War in 1918.
 A “wonder of baseball, being the size of a boy with the speed of a jackrabbit and the arm of a Moriarty,” as a 1914 article proclaimed,1 the 5-foot-5, 155-pound Maranville — in what Baseball-Reference calculated as the fifth most valuable defensive season by a National League shortstop ever2 — spearheaded the Miracle Braves to the 1914 NL pennant, finishing behind only teammate Johnny Evers for Most Valuable Player honors.3 By Maranville’s 29th birthday, in November 1920, only six other Braves had ever played in more games.